Tag: family history

 They departed Council Bluffs on June 5, 1850, when traveling west to Zion.
 The children walked the trail barefoot, and as a result, they bound their bleeding feet with rags to avoid leaving bloodstained tracks for the Indians to follow.***

 Grandma Dorathea’s children took the straw from their beds to feed their livestock.
 Many of the livestock still died from the cold and starvation.
-When settling in Utah, they built a brick and rock home in North Ogden.
+When settling in Utah, a brick and rock home was built in North Ogden.
 They raised livestock, sheep, and had a large orchard.
 Her husband built a reservoir to irrigate the crops.
 She was a tireless worker and an immaculate housekeeper.** Her biscuits were made throughout her life, reflecting her experiences with starvation.
 They were light, dainty, each biscuit was not much more than a mouthful.

 Sego Lilly foodie flour ancestors 4chion lifestyle utah food foodie heritage Ruth's Banana Bread: A Taste of Family History